Speed-the-Plow

 Speed-the-Plow is a 1988 play by David Mamet that is a satirical dissection of the American movie business.
 As stated in The Producer's Perspective, "this is a theme Mamet would revisit in his later films Wag the Dog (1997) and State and Main (2000)".
 As quoted in The Producer's Perspective, Jack Kroll of Newsweek described Speed-the-Plow as "another tone poem by our nation's foremost master of the language of moral epilepsy."

 The play sets its context with an epigraph (not to be recited in performance) by William Makepeace Thackeray, from his novel Pendennis, contained in a frontispiece: It starts: "Which is the most reasonable, and does his duty best: he who stands aloof from the struggle of life, calmly contemplating it, or he who descends to the ground, and takes his part in the contest?"
-The character of Bobby Gould finds himself on both sides of this dilemma, and at times in the play he "stands aloof", and at other times he "takes part" in life's contest, with its moral strictures.

 Plot summary

 Act I

-The play begins in the office of Bobby Gould, who has recently been promoted to head of production at a major Hollywood studio.
-His job is to find suitable scripts to bring to studio head Richard Ross to be made into big Hollywood movies.
-His longtime associate, Charlie Fox, has arrived with important news: movie star Doug Brown came to his house that morning interested in making a movie Fox had sent his way some time ago.
-Gould immediately arranges a meeting with Ross, wanting to deliver the news personally that such a big star, who usually works with a different studio, is keen to make a movie with them and that such a movie is sure to be a financial success.

-Gould thanks Fox for bringing the project to him when he could have gone "across the street" to another studio.
-Fox says he is loyal to Gould on account of the many years he has worked for him.
-Word comes back that Ross is flying to New York City for the day, so they will have to meet with him tomorrow, which could present a problem because Brown wants an answer by 10 o'clock the next morning.
-Gould assures Fox that it will work out.